 Hot flashes and night sweats

 Menopause symptoms, like hot flashes and night sweats, can disturb your sleep by causing you to wake up throughout the night.
-And potentially make it hard for you to fall back to sleep.
+This can make it hard for you to fall back to sleep.
 Lack of quality sleep can cause fatigue, moodiness, and irritability.
 These negative feelings can also affect interest in sex.

-While some of this lower sex drive can be explained because of physical symptoms, there are also some emotional factors that contribute.
-Let's delve into some of the key factors that might impact your sex drive during this phase of life.
+Sometimes a lower sex drive can be because of physical symptoms.
+But there are also emotional reasons that can affect it.
+Let's dive into some key factors that might impact your sex drive during this phase of life.

 Mood changes

-Lower levels of estrogen during menopause can also lower the level of chemicals in the brain called serotonin and dopamine.
-As a result, the changes in these brain chemical levels can contribute to mood swings, anxiety, and depression.
-These emotional changes may lead to decreased interest in sex and a lower overall sense of well-being.
+As we know, estrogen levels go down during menopause.
+This can cause lower levels of chemicals in the brain called serotonin and dopamine.
+As a result, changes in these brain chemical levels can contribute to mood swings, anxiety, and depression.
+These emotional changes may lead to less interest in sex and feeling less than your best.

 Relationship dynamics

-Open and honest communication as well as redefining what “sex” means in your relationship are key components to understanding and perhaps even increasing desire.
-Sex looks and feels different to everyone, and the most important part is to be on the same page and in the same playing field as your partner.
+Open and honest communication, as well as redefining what “sex” means in your relationship, are key components to understanding and perhaps even increasing desire.
+Sex looks and feels different for everyone.
+The most important thing is to be on the same page as your partner.

 Body image concerns

 Menopause can lead to weight gain, specifically a change in where fat on your body is located.
-The lower estrogen levels, along with the decline in muscle mass, forces fat to accumulate more in the abdominal area, leading to the infamous "menopause belly".
-Declining estrogen levels can also impact other parts of your body including an increase in age spots, thinning hair, newly formed wrinkles, and dry and sagging skin.
-For some, these changes can affect their self-esteem and body image.
-This, in turn, can impact your confidence and interest in sexual activity.
+Lower estrogen levels, along with the decline in muscle mass, forces fat to accumulate more in the abdominal area, leading to the infamous "menopause belly".

 How to increase sex drive after menopause

-While decreased sex drive during menopause is common, you don’t have to suffer the consequences for the long haul.
-There are some strategies and treatments available to help you get back in the mood.
+It's true that a decreased sex drive during menopause is common, but that doesn't mean you have to accept it.
+There are strategies and treatments that can help you reignite the spark and get back in the mood.

 Menopause hormone therapy

-Hormone therapy, or menopause hormone therapy (MHT) as it’s sometimes called, is one option to consider.
-Specifically, localized estrogen therapy which comes in the form of a vaginal ring, cream, or a tablet can be used to alleviate some of the physical symptoms of menopause related to low sex drive.
-It does so by improving vaginal tone and elasticity, increasing vaginal blood flow and enhancing lubrication.
+Hormone therapy, or menopause hormone therapy (MHT), is one option to consider.
+Specifically, localized estrogen therapy which comes in the form of a vaginal ring, cream, or a tablet, can be used to alleviate some of the physical symptoms of menopause related to low sex drive.
+It does so by improving vaginal tone and elasticity, increasing vaginal blood flow, and enhancing lubrication.

-Some people feel more comfortable with this type of hormone therapy since it’s localized to the vaginal region and comes with fewer potential side effects.
-It's essential to discuss the potential risks and benefits of MHT with a healthcare provider before you get started.
+Some people prefer this type of hormone therapy because it works only in the vaginal region and has fewer possible side effects.
+It's important to talk about the potential risks and benefits of MHT with a healthcare provider before starting treatment.

 Lubricants